Dextros/AzerothCore-AutoDeploy/README.md

 cd ~

 # Download and execute the installer script
-# (Replace the link below with your actual GitHub raw script URL once uploaded)
 curl -O https://raw.githubusercontent.com/Dextros/AzerothCore-AutoDeploy/refs/heads/main/setup_acore.sh && chmod +x setup_acore.sh && ./setup_acore.sh
 ```
+# Follow the on screen instructions to complete the remainder of the set up.
 ---

 ## ⌨️ Server Management Shortcuts
 Once the installer completes its tasks, it will inject several helper aliases directly into your terminal interface.
-You can manage your entire server utilizing these shorthand inputs:
+You can manage your entire server utilising these when logged in as the root user:

 | Command | Action |
 | :--- | :--- |